BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Modifications

 \subsection{Nonuniform Sampling}

 The informed sampling method acquires a compact sampling region while almost does not increase the computational burden.
 But the informed sampling region is not compact enough, especially when the theoretical minimum cost is small and the current optimal solution cost is large.
 Sampling near the current optimal path can help find the optimal homotopy solution faster and result in a more compact sampling region.
 We propose to sample near the current optimal path with a probability $p_{near} \in [0, 1)$, and sample uniformly in the informed region with probability $1-p_{near}$.
-Since we keep sampling in the informed region with probability $1-p_{near} > 0$, the probabilistic completeness and global asymmetrical optimality are preserved.
+Since we keep sampling in the informed region with probability $1-p_{near} > 0$, the probabilistic completeness and global asymptotical optimality are preserved.
 However, we have to admit that the nonuniform sampling will reduce the chance of finding the non-homotopy optimal solution.
-The simulation result is shown in Fig. \ref{variationalBatchSize}.
-The result also shows BiAIT* performs better in the convergence speed than AIT*.
+The simulation results are shown in Fig. \ref{variationalBatchSize}.
+The results also show BiAIT* performs better in the convergence speed than AIT*.